Dragon Explained / Universal Law of the Moon

 Sir Isaac Newton stated, “For every action, there is an equal and opposite reaction.”
 This highlights the idea that our thoughts shape our reality; we become what we think.
 This concept reflects what I refer to as the “Universal Law,” which encompasses the cause and effect relationship exemplified by the yin and yang, commonly understood as the Law of Karma.

 It offers curious readers the opportunity to use astrological insights productively and wisely throughout the year.
 Interestingly, police forces and hospital emergency rooms tend to experience heightened activity during these lunar phases.
-Despite the Moon’s subtle influence, it remains largely unacknowledged and even ridiculed by the scientific community.

 Our so-called “dead” satellite is very much alive.
 By carefully observing its patterns, we can lead more stable and productive lives.